IbcAlpha/IBC/userguide.md

 - you want to test a new version of TWS in your paper trading account at the same time as using your live account in a previous version

-When TWS runs, it stores a large number of settings in a folder structure (these settings may also be stored in IB's servers, but this is not a useful option if you want to use multiple TWS instances).
+When TWS runs, it stores a large number of settings in a folder structure (these settings may also be stored in IB's servers, but this may not be a useful option if you want to use multiple TWS instances).
 By default, TWS stores this settings folder structure in the TWS installation folder.
 For each username, it creates a separate folder structure.
 Note however that there are some files that TWS creates while running that are not separated by username in this way, and only one instance of TWS can access them at a time.
 So you can run multiple TWS instances with no problem provided each instance is logged in to a different username, AND you don't try to run them at the same time.

 However, by using the `IbDir` setting in the IBC configuration file, you can tell TWS to store its settings whereever you like.
 So to have multiple